Ostailor/PortOptQuantum/README.md

 - **Comparison Metrics:**
   We compare portfolio weights, expected returns, volatility, and Sharpe ratios between the classical and quantum solutions.
 - **Observed Results:**
-  In our experiments with a two-asset portfolio (e.g., "MSFT" and "TSLA"), the classical optimizer might yield weights like `[1.0, 0.0]`.
+  In my experiments with a two-asset portfolio (e.g., "MSFT" and "TSLA"), the classical optimizer might yield weights like `[1.0, 0.0]`.
 The quantum optimizer, guided by a cost function that penalizes deviations from this target, converges to weights close to `[0.9895, 0.0105]`—indicating high accuracy in matching the classical solution.

 ### Resource Requirements

 - **Qubit Count:**
-  Our example uses an augmented $4 \times 4$ matrix for two assets, which is implemented using $\log_2(4)=2$ qubits.
+  My example uses an augmented $4 \times 4$ matrix for two assets, which is implemented using $\log_2(4)=2$ qubits.
 - **Quantum Gates:**
   The ansatz consists of a small number of $R_Y$ gates and CNOT gates.
 Resource requirements will increase with more assets.
 - **Hybrid Loop:**